 Again, these battle cards should be persuasive, but honest.
 If there’s an area where your competitor is better than you, own it and put an explanation as to why if it’s a one-on-one battle card.
 Your prospects will appreciate the honesty and have properly set expectations.
 On the contrary, make sure you don’t put too many negatives on your battle cards.
 These are still sales collateral pieces, and while it’s important to be truthful, make sure your battle card doesn’t create more harm than good in the sales cycle.

 When it comes to one-on-one battle cards, your categories can change for each competitor so they reflect the main areas of difference between you.
-For example, if you’re nearly the same on price with Competitor A, it may not be worth putting "price" on that battle card.
+For example, if you’re nearly the same price as Competitor A, it may not be worth putting "price" on that battle card.
 However, if you’re a more affordable option compared to Competitor B, you may want to highlight "price" on your battle card with them.

 Lastly, for competitor overview battle cards, feel free to put more details on here that will be helpful for sales reps, as these cards are more often used internally than externally.
 You may want to include some fast facts for quick reference by reps, such as their annual revenue, pricing model, and relevant case studies.